What are Schulich Leader Scholarships?

 How many scholarships are awarded by each partner university?

 Twenty partner universities in Canada are eligible to provide two Schulich Leader Scholarships annually.
-One designated for a Nominee planning to enrol in an engineering program, valued at $100,000; one designated
+One is designated for a Nominee planning to enroll in an engineering program, valued at $100,000; one is designated

-for a Nominee planning to enrol in a science, technology or mathematics program, valued at $80,000.
+for a Nominee planning to enroll in a science, technology or mathematics program, valued at $80,000.

 The five partner universities that attract the most Nominee applications by the annual application deadline are granted an additional two Schulich Leader Scholarships each.
-One designated for engineering program and one designated for a science, technology
+One for an engineering program and one for a science, technology

 or mathematics program.

 This measure was put in place in 2015 to provide equity amongst Nominees applying to win the award at the universities that generated a larger pool of Nominee candidates annually.